ices-eg/wg_WGEEL/Misc/data_call_2020/readme.md

 ## FR (France)

-Data call sent in time
+*Data call sent in time
-Updates expected for other landings (mediterranean lagoons) ... finally no landings are in commercial landings.
+Updates expected for other landings (mediterranean lagoons) ... but in the end those landings were already there so there is nothing to change.*

 ### annex 1